Jozef-Sz/Tools-SideProjects-and-HWs/README.md

-# C-tools
+# Tools-SideProjects-and-HWs
-Tools for c, to make life easier.
+Repo for my tools, side projects and homeworks.